jonaskello/virtual-pinball/wpc-cabinet/README.md

 * The joints are modelled as simple mitre joint.
 Both my IJ and STTNG uses "lock mitre joints".
 See below for more info on joints.

+## Material

+All components should be made of 3/4" thick birch playwood.

 ## Cabinet Joints

 There are several ways to make the cabinet joints.
 The original way it was done in WPC cabinets is to use "lock mitre joints" but they require a special routing [bit](https://www.verktygsproffsen.se/produkt/Cobolt-Hornforbindningsfras-med-12-mm-skaft).
 Newer cabinets like my Stren LOTR uses a simpler joint.
 Another option is to just make butt joints without any angles, just make sure to adjust the measurements accordingly.